chaoss/wg-evolution/use_cases/template.md

 ## Comments

 Any other relevant comment.
-For example, specific threasholds for metrics could be provided, such as "if XXX metric reaches YYY value, the benefits for the project are clear".
+For example, specific thresholds for metrics could be provided, such as "if XXX metric reaches YYY value, the benefits for the project are clear".